 The Ministry of Education leads the program in partnership with France as coordinating agency, and UNICEF as grant agent.

 Source: Program document, 2016.

-The GPE grant of US$4.6 million has contributed to increasing the quality of and access to education.
-These contributions and results include:
+The GPE grant of US$4.6 million has contributed to the following results in the education sector: